codefoster/iot-workshop/instructions.md

 - now create a `tsconfig.json` file in the project and paste in the contents from [here](http://codefoster.com/tsconfig)
 - finally, create a file called `index.ts` and that's where we'll put our code

-{ talk about creating the package.json, tsconfig.json, and index.ts }

 ### Step 1.
 Connecting to the RP3's GPIO system
 First, let's get on speaking terms with the GPIO pins on our RP3.